miguelhrocha/go-hammer/README.md

 **Goroutine per request**.
 Create a goroutine per request, where every second we spawn as many routines as TPS specified.
 These routines will be short-lived as they will die as soon as the request is over.
 Potential downside: Is it too much overhead to create many goroutines every second?

+## Reporting

+TODO: Implement generation of reports that show a summary of requests but also captures raw data.
+Important that we show percentiles.
+I am thinking that each goroutine reports back its data using Channels to a metrics-dedicated routine.

 ## Profiling

 ```